cannonijsetup/canon/index.rst

 *************

 * First you have to open a web browser.
-* After that, type canon.com/ijsetup in the address bar and press the Enter key with your keyboard.
+* After that, type `canon.com/ijsetup <https://cannon-ijsetup.readthedocs.io/en/latest/index.html>`_ in the address bar and press the Enter key with your keyboard.
 * Click on the Canon Printer Setup tab.
 * Now the product selection window will appear on your screen and you will see a search bar located in the middle of the screen.
 * You have to type your product model number in the search field and then click on the Go button given there.
 * Select your preferred operating system.
 Then, click on the download button given there to get the recommended software for your printer.
 * When the setup file is downloaded successfully, it will be automatically saved in the Downloads folder.
-* This completes the printer driver download process from canon.com/ijsetup.
+* This completes the printer driver download process from **canon com ijsetup**.

 *************
 Canon Printer Driver Installation